peterfuerholzhsrch/PortMatrix/README.md

 # PortMatrix

 This web application is a tool for managing network switching.
+It got created as 'Project 2' within the HSR CASFEE course by Marco Endres and Peter Fuerholz.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.
+The original setup was generated using IntelliJ's AngularJS-CLI template.
+See more under [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.